Ryuou02/CTF_challenges/Readme.md

 ## Note -
 1. **Get The Credit Card!** is made such that each user has the feel of having an independant instance, even though all players have access to the same instance.
+2. In every challenge's directory, if there is a folder saying "handout", it means that you would have been given those files during the duration of the CTF.
+In case you don't see such a file, you would only be given the link to the challenge after it's hosted.